adonisjs/v6-docs/content/docs/http/cookies.md

 ## Signed cookies

 The cookies set using the `response.cookie` method are signed.
-A signed cookie is tamper-proof, meaning changing the cookie contents will invalidate its signature, and the cookie will be ignored.
+A signed cookie is tamper-proof, meaning changing its contents will invalidate its signature, and the cookie will be ignored.

 The cookies are signed using the `appKey` defined inside the `config/app.ts` file.